adamseew/rb5-paper/README.md

-# A Low-Cost Energy-Efficient Approach for Long-Term Autonomous Exploration
+# RB5 Low-Cost Explorer: Implementing Autonomous Long-Term Exploration on Low-Cost Robotic Hardware

 This is an early version of our long-term autonomous exploration [paper](rb5-paper.pdf).
 The paper is currently under review, it is **not** peer-reviewed.
 Furthermore, <ins>the manuscript is not for distribution</ins>.